gabdube/tinyblend/readme.md

 ### How it works

 Tinyblend was created to be fast and very easy on memory.
 To achieve this, tinyblend is very lazy.
-When a Blender file is imported, on the file schema is loaded in memory.
+When a Blender file is imported, only the file schema is loaded in memory.
 This allows to load huge files quickly and without problems.
 Using this method the large amount of "garbage" data in a blend file can be ignored.

 When accessing an object type for the first time, tinyblend look at the file shema for the object structure and then dynamically compiles